Putin, Capitalism, Communism and World Domination: Part 2 — J. Persico and Metis (AI Assistant)

 This blog continues from where I left off in Part 1

-A look at what is going on in the USA today should squash any such naïve belief in our altruism towards the rest of the word.
+A look at what is going on in the USA today should squash any such naïve belief in our altruism towards the rest of the world.
 America’s rhetoric about democracy often conflicts with the realities of it’s economic and geopolitical behavior.

 • We are heading in our own country towards an autocratic government that bears little evidence of the democracy we claim to believe in